lordofcode/project.mobilephone.retrievephotos/README.md

 Then I created the "UsbSync" C# program which uses my PhoneConnector library.

 In the App.config file I configure all settings.
-If you set <add key="debug" value="true" /> then you can copy the path of the folder you select in the tree.
+If you set &lt;add key="debug" value="true" /&gt; then you can copy the path of the folder you select in the tree.
 You can use that value in the "mobile_photo" en "mobile_whatsapp" settings.
 And you can also set "preset_phone" if you have selected a phone in the first screen, so it auto-selects the next time you start searching for the connected phone.

 Step 1: clone external_drive_lib of John Torjo and build it with Visual Studio.